MolBIFFM/diana/README.md

 ```
 The table column reporting modification sites of measurements, according to
 which they are sorted.
 If an entry contains less positions than measurements,
-missing sites are substituted by 0.
-If an entry contains more positions than
+missing modification sites are substituted by 0.
+If an entry contains more
-measurements, only as many as there are measurements are used in order.
+positions than measurements, only as many as there are measurements are used in
+order of the entry.

 ```json
 [